tigrawap/goader/README.md

 Combination of `--max-latency` and `-wt/-rt` will set initial threads count, useful if you know where to start, starting from 1 can take time to heat up
 - `-rpw`  Reads per writes in search for max throughput mode
 - `-url` Defines url/file path template.
 XXXXX in path will be replaced by incremental integers.
 If no pattern specified same path will be used for all requests
+- `--max-channels` Sets maximum channel count, defaults to 500.
+May be useful if you got reasons to raise top threads count over 500